Elicon-IL/EDA-Tools/README.md

 EDA-Tools is a user-friendly HW engineering studio comprising of an array of tools specially designed for performing reports and manipulation on Verilog gate-level netlists.

+- EDA-Tools assume a valid Verilog Gate-Level file as input, Bus notation is not supported.
-The current release of EDA-Tools is a 'generic' engineering tool – it operates without the need of loading a vendor library of cells.
+- The current release of EDA-Tools is a 'generic' engineering tool – it operates without the need of loading a vendor library of cells.
+- EDA-Tools is designed to operate as a quick prototyping tool (before the sign-off tool).
 You can perform the manipulations and reports on 'semi-finished' designs and defer the decision on the technology and vendor - the tools are smart enough to differentiate between instances of modules and library gates without a loaded library.

 Currently the following tools are available (**NOTE: Bus notation is currently not supported**):